cadmiumkitty/ontologies-for-enterprise-architecture/README.md

 ## Guru Associates example

- 1. [data/ea/ea.ttl](data/ea/ea.ttl) contains description of the enterprise architecture of a fictitious consulting company Guru Associates.
+ 1. [data/ea.ttl](data/ea.ttl) contains description of the enterprise architecture of a fictitious consulting company Guru Associates.
- 1. [data/ea/ea.ttl](data/ea/ea.ttl) contains links from Guru Associates enterprise architecture data elements to [UK Data Protection Act 1998](http://www.legislation.gov.uk/ukpga/1998/29/section/1).
+ 1. [data/ea.ttl](data/ea.ttl) contains links from Guru Associates enterprise architecture data elements to [UK Data Protection Act 1998](http://www.legislation.gov.uk/ukpga/1998/29/section/1).
 Specifically in this example we are using [http://www.legislation.gov.uk/ukpga/1998/29](http://www.legislation.gov.uk/ukpga/1998/29) referring to overall data Protection Act 1998 and   [http://www.legislation.gov.uk/ukpga/1998/29/section/1#term-personal-data](http://www.legislation.gov.uk/ukpga/1998/29/section/1#term-personal-data) referring to the definition of personal data. [http://www.legislation.gov.uk/ukpga/1998/29/section/7](http://www.legislation.gov.uk/ukpga/1998/29/section/7) referring to the right of access to personal data.
- 1. [data/ea/ea.ttl](data/ea/ea.ttl) contains links from Guru Associates enterprise architecture data elements to geonames identifiers of locations where data is physically stored.
+ 1. [data/ea.ttl](data/ea.ttl) contains links from Guru Associates enterprise architecture data elements to geonames identifiers of locations where data is physically stored.
- 1. [date/updates/20170113.sparql](date/updates/20170113.sparql) and [date/updates/20170114.sparql](date/updates/20170114.sparql) contain simple queries to drive the prototype - they pick elements of the enterprise architecture described in [data/ea/ea.ttl](data/ea/ea.ttl) that are affected by law changes.

 ## Interesting queries

-Once [guru-ea.ttl](guru-ea.ttl) is loaded into a triple store of your choice, you can start issuing queries or applying reasoning on top of it.
+Once [data/ea.ttl](data/ea.ttl) and [https://sites.google.com/site/ontologyprojects/home/togaf-core-content-metamodel/file-cabinet/OntologyTOGAFContentMetamodelV1.xml](https://sites.google.com/site/ontologyprojects/home/togaf-core-content-metamodel/file-cabinet/OntologyTOGAFContentMetamodelV1.xml?attredirects=0&d=1) are loaded into a triple store of your choice, you can start issuing queries or applying reasoning on top of it.

 ### What data entities are affected by a change in legislation and where are they hosted